Information and privacy

 - Information that may harm the financial interests of the City or other public body

-If you don’t get access to all the information you requested, you will be advised of the reasons and the provision(s) of the Act on which you have been denied full access.
+If you don’t get access to all the information you requested, you will be advised of the reasons and the section(s) of the Act on which you have been denied full access.
 If you’re not satisfied with how the City responds to your FOI request, you have the right to ask the Information and Privacy Commissioner of British Columbia to review the City’s response.

-The Act protects personal privacy by restricting the collection, use and disclosure of personal information.
+The Act protects privacy by restricting the collection, use and disclosure of personal information.
 Please note that personal privacy rights extend only to private individuals, not businesses, societies, corporations, etc.